harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-loki.md

    The Verify settings page appears.

-## Define name and time out information
+## Define name and timeout information

 1. In **Name**, enter a name for the Verification step.

 2. In **Timeout**, enter a timeout value for the step.
 Harness uses this information to time out the verification.
 Use the following syntax to a define timeout:
    - **w** for weeks.
-For example, to define one week, enter 1w.
    - **d** for days.
-For example, to define 7 days, enter 7d.
    - **h** for hours.
-For example, to define 24 hours, enter 24h.
-   - **m** for minutes, For example, to define 100 minutes, enter 100m.
+   - **m** for minutes.
    - **s** for seconds.
-For example, to define 500 seconds, enter 500s.
    - **ms** for milliseconds.

-For example, to define 1000 milliseconds, enter 1000ms.
+   For example, use 1w for one week, 7d for 7 days, 24h for 24 hours, 100m for 100 minutes, 500s for 500 seconds, and 1000ms for 1000 milliseconds.

    The maximum timeout value you can set is **53w**.
 You can also set timeouts at the pipeline level.

 ## Select a continuous verification type, sensitivity, and duration

-1. In **Continuous Verification Type**, select a type that matches your deployment strategy.
-The following options are available:
+1. In **Continuous Verification Type**, one of the type below:

    - **Auto**: Harness automatically selects the best continuous verification type based on the deployment strategy.

    - **Rolling Update**: Rolling deployment is a deployment technique that gradually replaces old versions of a service with a new version by replacing the infrastructure on which the service runs.
 Rolling updates are useful in situations where a sudden changeover might cause downtime or errors.

    - **Canary**: A Canary deployment involves a two-phased deployment.
 In phase one, new pods and instances with the new service version are added to a single environment.
 In phase two, a rolling update is performed in the same environment.
 A Canary deployment helps detect issues with the new deployment before fully deploying it.

    - **Blue Green**: Blue-green deployment is a technique used to deploy services to a production environment by gradually shifting user traffic from an old version to a new one.
 The previous version is referred to as the blue environment, while the new version is known as the green environment.
 Upon completion of the transfer, the blue environment remains on standby in case of a need for rollback or can be removed from production and updated to serve as the template for future updates.

-   - **Load Test**: Load testing is a strategy used in lower-level environments, such as quality assurance, where a consistent load is absent and deployment validation is typically accomplished through the execution of load-generating scripts.
+   - **Load Test**: Load testing is a strategy used in lower-level environments, such as quality assurance, where a consistent load is absent, and deployment validation is typically accomplished through the execution of load-generating scripts.
 This is useful to ensure that the application can handle the expected load and validate that the deployment is working as expected before releasing it to the production environment.

 2. In **Sensitivity**, choose the sensitivity level.
 The available options are **High**, **Medium**, and **Low**.
 When the sensitivity is set to high, even minor anomalies are treated as verification failures.
 This ensures that even the slightest issue is detected and addressed before releasing the deployment to production.